Last updated on September 5th, 2020 at 11:00 am

 87.0 — KAYAK Founders Park.
 Public park has a beach, marina, boat ramps, baseball fields, skate park and kayak rentals.

 86.7 – Rain Barrel Artisan’s Village.
 It’s fun to browse the arts and crafts here.
-And everybody has to get their picture taken with the giant lobster out front.
+And everybody has to get their picture taken with Betsy, the giant lobster out front.
 This anatomically correct Florida lobster is 30 feet high and 40 feet long.
-It was created by Marathon artist Richard Blaze about three decades ago and it has a name – Betsy.
+It was created by Marathon artist Richard Blaze three decades ago.

 85.5 — Snake Creek Bridge; Coast Guard Station, gulfside.
 Enter Windley Key.